patrick-paul/cp221/README.md

 ## Pages

 1. **Homepage**: Features a dynamic hero section with animated text and a subtle parallax background.
-2. **About**: Displays Patric's profile, skills, and education with a Google Map of Dodoma, Tanzania.
+2. **About**: Displays Patrick's profile, skills, and education with a Google Map of Dodoma, Tanzania.
 3. **Portfolio**: Showcases projects with interactive cards and detailed information.
 4. **Contact**: Includes a form with validation and real-time feedback.
 5. **Survey**: Collects feedback with various form elements and validation.